zeke/github-constellation-la-talk/readme.md

 ---

-# Semantic Release

-`semantic-release` is an ideology and a set of tools: write meaningful commit messages and leave versioning up to the machines.
+**Semantic Release** is an ideology and a set of tools: write meaningful commit messages and leave versioning up to the machines.

 ---